gimlet-io/gimlet-documentation/src/pages/blog/options-for-kubernetes-pod-autoscaling.md

 Its data source is the Kubernetes Metrics API, which by the way also powers the `kubectl top` command, and backed by data provided by the `metrics-server` component.
 This component runs on your cluster and it is installed by default on GKE, AKS, CIVO and k3s clusters, but it needs to be manually installed on many others, like on Digital Ocean, EKS and Linode.

-The HPA resource is moderatelly well documented in the Kubernetes documentation.
-Some confusion arrises from the fact that there are blog posts out there showcasing different Kubernetes API versions: keep in mind that `autoscaling/v2` is not backwards compatible with v1!
+The HPA resource is moderately well documented in the Kubernetes documentation.
+Some confusion arises from the fact that there are blog posts out there showcasing different Kubernetes API versions: keep in mind that `autoscaling/v2` is not backwards compatible with v1!

-More headaches arrise when you try to scale on resource metrics other than CPU and memory.
+More headaches arise when you try to scale on resource metrics other than CPU and memory.
 In order to scale pods - let's say - based on number of HTTP requests or queue length, you need to make the Kubernetes API aware of these metrics first.
-Luckilly there are open-source metrics backends implemented, and the best known is Prometheus Adapter.
+Luckily there are open-source metrics backends implemented, and the best known is Prometheus Adapter.

 ## Prometheus Adapter